 A common start on the solar conversion is a solar hot water heater.
 These are simple devices really that are already quite advanced and have been field tested for many years.
 It also takes advantage of the fact that conversion of solar energy to heat is many times more efficient than solar to electricity so it is a better and faster return.
 It can also be added to existing systems as opposed to completely replacing them so you can get the majority of your hot water from solar power but there is always a backup for when you have 6 houseguests all wanting to take showers in the morning.
 A few hundred dollars that is rapidly returned in savings, and in an afternoon the average homes energy could be converted to 10%-20% from solar.

 After the first step into the solar arena, it is far easier to understand and see the real savings and potential.
-Another simple project would be adding a portable solar generator along with a solar battery storage device to the garage or out buildings like sheds.
+Another project would be adding a portable solar generator along with a solar battery storage device to the garage or out buildings like sheds.
 In many instances, a solar power system can be cheaper than conventional for small out buildings due to lower costs of installation (no need for poles or underground cables).
 As a perk, the batteries these systems run on can act as an emergency backup supply to the main home in the event of a power outage.

 Once you have the feel for how much solar electricity your location can generate in real world conditions by experimenting with these two cheap and easy methods, you can make a realistic estimate of how much of your total energy could be supplied by installing solar panels on the main home.
 At this point you can choose to install a few panels to supply 40-50% of your total power and use a battery system, or if it is worth considering going with a full installation with a grid tie inverter to stream power back into the grid during the day and draw power out at night for your personal use.